-The residential network provides Internet access to the McCaslin Hall apartments and the following residence halls on campus: Buff, Centennial, Conner, Cross, Founders, Guenther, Jarrett, Jones, and Shirley.
-Stafford and Cousins halls are provided Internet access via DSL modems owned by WTAMU.
+The residential network provides Internet access to the McCaslin Hall apartments and the following residence halls on campus: Buff, Centennial, Conner, Cross, Cousins, Founders, Guenther, Jarrett, Jones, Shirley, Stafford.

 The residential network, like all of the information technology resources provided at WTAMU, is to be used primarily for educational purposes.
 In order for all of the residents to be able to effectively use it, disproportionate use of the network must be restricted.
 We don't look to see what each person is doing on the network unless there is a potential violation of university rules and laws.
 However, we can and will identify those users whose activities may be preventing other residents from effectively using the network.
 We encourage all users to download updates and patches necessary to keep their devices secure.

 For wired connections, residents' computers will need a standard Ethernet card installed.
 In addition, they will need an Ethernet cable with RJ-45 connectors.
 WTAMU does not provide cards, cables, adapters, or hubs for residents.
 Some recently purchased computers do not have an Ethernet card and an Ethernet adapter (such as an Ethernet to USB adapter) may be necessary.
 Ethernet cables are readily available at most electronics stores.
 The length of cable needed can be anywhere from 3 to 25 feet, depending upon the residence hall and location of the computer.Note: Residents should make sure their Ethernet adapter is functioning properly (i.e. the correct driver is installed) before attempting to connect computers to the network.

 For Wireless connections, please refer to the Buffalo Roaming page for information regarding the Wireless Network at WTAMU